There are many decisions that parents have to make when they have a baby, and one of the most important is what type of diapers to use.

 And just like Pampers, Huggies disposable diapers used to be gender-specific.
 Today, Huggies diapers are suitable for babies of both genders.
 They offer different designs but the key features are the same.

-- 84 Huggies Little Snugglers Baby Diapers, size 1 (8-14 lbs); packaging may vary
+- Huggies Size 1 Diapers: 84 Little Snugglers Newborn Diapers, size 1 (8-14 lbs); celebrating 100 years of Disney with limited edition designs; packaging may vary

 Are Honest Diapers Gender-Specific?